Sh1Yo/x8/README.md

                                          variables' error messages
     -h, --help                           Prints help information
         --headers                        Switch to header discovery mode.
-                                         Forbidden chars would be automatically removed from headers' names --http2                          Prefer http/2 over http/1.1
+                                         Forbidden chars would be automatically removed from headers names --http2                          Prefer http/2 over http/1.1
         --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search --keep-newlines                  --body 'a\r\nb' -> --body 'a{{new_line}}b'.
-                                         Works with body and parameter templates only --replay-once                    If replay proxy is specified, send all found parameters within one request --test                           Prints request and response
+                                         Works with body and parameter templates only.
+        --replay-once                    If replay proxy is specified, send all found parameters within one request.
+        --test                           Prints request and response
     -V, --version                        Prints version information
-        --verify                         Verify found parameters one more time
+        --verify                         Verify found parameters one more time.

 OPTIONS:
     -b, --body <body>                                       Example: --body '{"x":{%s}}'